jmfpl83/hello_world/README.md

-# this is a test project.
-New to Github & trying things out - not much to describe :).
+# this is a test project - new to Github & trying things out